JuliaEarth/GeoIO.jl/README.md

 ### Supported formats

-To see the formats supported by GeoIO.jl, use the `formats` function:
+To see the formats supported by GeoIO.jl, use the `formats` function.
+Below is the output generated on November 8th, 2023:

 ```julia
 julia> GeoIO.formats()